-- 1. Improve and upgrade the highway system, both primary and secondary, including necessary traffic control and safety devices for all highways and streets in the GTPDD. - 2.
-Promote improved airline service, along with upgrading of local airport facilities in the GTPDD. - 3.
-Improve and maintain an optimum level of rail service throughout the GTPDD. - 4.
+- Improve and upgrade the highway system, both primary and secondary, including necessary traffic control and safety devices for all highways and streets in the GTPDD. - 2.
+Promote improved airline service, along with upgrading of local airport facilities in the GTPDD.

+- 3. Improve and maintain an optimum level of rail service throughout the GTPDD. - 4.
 Provide or improve access roads to key development sites in the Golden Triangle Planning and Development District. - 5.
-Promote public transportation in areas with high traffic volume.
+Promote public transportation opportunities in areas with high traffic volume. - 6.
+Promote multi-model transportation in the seven-county area, including ports along the Tennessee-Tombigbee Waterway.